DoranLyong/person-reid-tiny-baseline/README.md

 </div>

 ## Pretrained Model
-The pretrained (128x64) [model](https://pan.baidu.com/s/1FrEOT3h7lAePddFHNWIEjg) can be downloaded now.
+* The pretrained (128x64) [model](https://pan.baidu.com/s/1FrEOT3h7lAePddFHNWIEjg) can be downloaded now.
 Extraction code is **u3q5**.
+* If you can't use Baidu cloud, download the file [here](https://github.com/lulujianjie/person-reid-tiny-baseline/issues/13).

 ## Get Started
 1. `cd` to folder where you want to download this repo